Frequently Asked Orthodontic Questions – Rochester, NY | Webster, NY

 At Drabik Orthodontics, our team is always available to answer your questions and address any concerns about orthodontic treatment in Rochester.
 To save some time, we have compiled many of the questions we hear most often along with their answers.
 If you have already read through this page and do not see the information you are looking for, please contact us directly in Rochester or Webster, NY.

 When should my child come in for their first orthodontic consultation?

-We follow the American Association of Orthodontists’ recommendation which strongly encourages parents bring their children in for an initial screening by the age of seven.
+We follow the American Association of Orthodontists’ recommendation which strongly encourages parents to bring their children in for an initial screening by the age of seven.
 At this stage of development, several permanent teeth may already be in place.
 This helps Dr. Drabik evaluate their dental development and better understand what types of concerns they may face in the future.
 If needed, he may recommend Phase One Pediatric Orthodontics to guide future oral development and minimize potential harm.

 Is it too late to get braces if I am an adult?

 Definitely not!
 We care for many adults at our Webster and Rochester locations.
 Health, happiness, and self-esteem are important parts of life at every age.
 Quality orthodontic treatment can go a long way towards helping you improve all three.